 Shop more 20s dresses here.

 1920s Mature / Mrs. Dresses

-The above looks were all inspired by the young Crawly sisters, which isn’t to say they can’t be worn by mature women, too.
-Women like Cora, Isobel and Violet may have chose to avoid the “New Woman” fashion and instead wore more conservative styles from the Edwardian and early ’20s.
+The above looks were all inspired by the young Crawly sisters, but that isn’t to say they can’t be worn by mature women, too.
+Women like Cora, Isobel, and Violet may have chosen to avoid the “New Woman” fashion and instead wore more conservative styles from the Edwardian era and early ’20s.
 Here are three Downton Abbey 1920s outfits using the same dress but with different accessories that give it a mature aesthetic.

-The dress is a lace inset costume dress I found one ebay.com years ago.
-The lace gives is a late Victorian to Edwardian era feel.
-In the mid 1920s, lace was seen as too “old”, although many women continued to wear it (even Mary Crawley wears lace dresses the last season).
+The dress is a lace inset costume dress I found one eBay years ago.
+The lace gives it a late Victorian to Edwardian era feel.
+In the mid 1920s, lace was seen as too “old,” although many women continued to wear it (even Mary Crawley wears lace dresses the last season).

-The dress on the right is another style of day dress using the same outfit as the first but adding a matching velvet coat.
+The dress on the right is another style of day dress using the same outfit as the first, but adding a matching velvet coat.
 The coat length is ideal for the 1915-1920 time period, while something a little longer would have been seen in 1920-1925.
-A light velvet coat is an ideal way to dress for an afternoon event where you don’t want exposed arms.
-A pair of pumps and filigree necklace takes it to a more formal indoor setting.
-I could easily see the Dowager wearing this look, can’t you?
+A light velvet coat is a great way to dress for an afternoon event where you don’t want exposed arms.
+A pair of pumps and a filigree necklace takes it to a more formal indoor setting.
+I could easily see the Dowager wearing this look, couldn’t you?